-Lack of information regarding the right to spend time outdoors

-The purpose of spending time outdoors is to maintain the detainee's physical and mental health and prevent illnesses.
-It is part of the pedagogic mission of the penitentiary system to motivate prison inmates to engage in healthful outdoor activities.
+Lack of information regarding the right to spend time outdoors pedagogic mission of the penitentiary system to motivate prison inmates to engage in healthful outdoor activities.
 All prisoners without exception should be given the opportunity to engage in daily activities in the fresh air.
 Installations used to exercise in the fresh air should be of a reasonable size and, if possible, provide protection against bad weather.